• Recipe Index

 pulling a pomegranate apart into sections

-1. Step 3: Use your hands to gently pull apart each of the sections your loosened with your knife.
+1. Step 3: Use your hands to gently pull apart each of the sections you loosened with your knife.

 pieces of pomegranate on a cutting board

-1. Step 4: Scoop out the arils from each of the sections.
+1. Step 4: Scoop out the arils from each section.

 Pomegranate arils are a colorful addition to foods this time of year, especially desserts.
 You can add them to oatmeal or yogurt, toss them into a salad, or use them as a garnish for soups or vegetable dishes.